-Late withdrawal policy: students are allowed to take a late withdrawal from a total of 12 semester hours of coursework during their Susquehanna career.
-To take advantage of this late withdrawal option, students must complete and return to the Registrar's Office the Late Withdrawal Approval form (available at the Registrar's Office).
+\Late withdrawal policy: students are allowed to take a late withdrawal from a total of 12 semester hours of coursework during their Susquehanna career.
+To take advantage of this late withdrawal option, students must submit a Late Withdrawal Approval form which is available in myNest.

-Regular withdrawal for new first-semester first-year students only.
-Students must complete and return a form which is available at the Registrar's Office.
+\\Extended withdrawal for new first-semester first-year students only.
+Students must submit a form which is available in myNest.

-ACADEMIC CALENDAR SPRING 2022
+SPRING 2023 ACADEMIC CALENDAR